open-contracting/standard-development-handbook/docs/deployment.md

 This process is used for major, minor and patch upgrades.

-For changes just to documentation (no schema changes), start from step 4.
+For changes to documentation only (no schema changes), start from step 4.

-For theme changes, start from step 8.
+For changes to the theme only, start from step 7.

 ## 1. Freeze extensions